whoistobu/health_system/README.md

 6. Running

  create virtual enviroment - venv\Scripts\activate (windows)
- Install dependacies - pip install -r requirements.txt Start the server - uvicorn main:app --reload on the browser open - http://127.0.0.1:8000/docs (or whichever port you are using) run the program
+ Install dependacies - pip install fastapi uvicorn sqlalchemy Start the server - uvicorn main:app --reload on the browser open - http://127.0.0.1:8000/docs (or whichever port you are using) run the program